 \subsection{Varying Parameter in Free end}

-In the first section of the examples, the parameters associated with the free end $(s=l)$ are varied.
-These include the magnitude of the tip load $P$, direction of the tip load $\alpha$, length of the load arm $\epsilon$, and orientation of the arm $\psi$.
-Moreover, the parameters $P$ and $\epsilon$ can assume negative values, as they represent the opposite direction of the force vector $\mathbf{F}$ and the arm vector $\Psi$ respectively.
-In the presented examples, stiffness $K$ and length $l$ are set to unit values and therefore $P = \|\mathbf{F}\|$ and $\epsilon = \Delta$.
+In the first subsection, the parameters associated with the free end $(s=l)$ are varied.
+These include the magnitude of the tip load $P$, direction of the tip load $\alpha$, length of the load arm $\epsilon$, and the orientation of the arm $\psi$.
+Moreover, the parameters $P$ and $\epsilon$ can assume negative values, and they indicate the negative direction of the force vector $\mathbf{F}$ and the arm vector $\boldsymbol \Psi$ respectively.
+In the presented examples, stiffness $K$ and length $l$ are set to unit values and, therefore $P = |\mathbf{F}|$ and $\epsilon = \Delta$.